Janus (Marvel Comics): Powers and abilities

-As an angel sent by the forces of Heaven to Earth, Janus possessed superhuman strength, weather-controlling powers and immunity to Dracula's vampiric hypnotic powers, as well as being able to break his hypnotic hold over others.
-Janus could fire beams of concussive force from his eyes and to absorb and repel energies hurled against him, radiate blinding light, place people in temporal stasis, teleport himself and others at least thousands of miles across the face of the Earth, create illusory images, and transform into a golden eagle, retaining wings in humanoid form if desired.
-Janus could cause Dracula pain with a mere glance; he appeared able to survive physical death in astral form before incarnating in a new body.
-What special attributes the infant Janus might possess as a result of his vampire parentage remain unrevealed.
+As an angel sent by the forces of Heaven to Earth, Janus possesses superhuman strength, weather-controlling powers and immunity to Dracula's vampiric hypnotic powers, as well as being able to break his hypnotic hold over others.
+Janus can fire beams of concussive force from his eyes, radiate blinding light, place people in temporal stasis, teleport himself and others at least thousands of miles, create illusory images, and transform into a golden eagle, retaining wings in humanoid form if desired.